wilsonliaows/docs/developing-connectors/sdk/methods.md

 }
 ```

-For a GET request, each request data will be formed as part of URL parameters.
+For a GET request, the following URL parameters are formed.

 ```ruby
 execute: lambda do |connection, input|